sorinbotirla/Raspberry-Pi-FLIR-Lepton-Thermal-Imaging-Camera/README.md

 ## Credits to the Original Authors of the code
 This repository uses the raspberry_video from the <a href="https://github.com/groupgets/LeptonModule/tree/master/software/raspberrypi_video" target="_blank">LeptonModule repository - by groupgets</a>

+## What does the <a href="https://github.com/sorinbotirla/Raspberry-Pi-FLIR-Lepton-Thermal-Imaging-Camera/blob/main/setupleptonrpi.sh">setupleptonrpi.sh</a> script do?
+This script automatically prepares a Raspberry Pi to run a FLIR Lepton thermal camera without a desktop environment.
+It configures the system to use framebuffer video output instead of HDMI or a window manager.
+The script enables the required hardware interfaces and installs all needed software dependencies.
+It downloads the thermal camera software, applies stability fixes, and builds it for the current Raspberry Pi.
+The display is configured for stable composite video output without boot messages on screen.
+A background service is installed so the camera starts automatically on every boot.
+The script can be safely run on a fresh system or on an existing installation.
+After completion, the device boots directly into a stable thermal camera view.

 ## Bill of Materials (BOM / Components required)
 You will need:
 <ul>